- Listing Procedure

 Special bonds prescribed in the Financial Investment Services and Capital Markets Act are issued indirectly through securities firms.
-For their convenience, the issuing firms are allowed to compile all bonds issued during a month and submit the listing application for such bonds collectively by 10th of the following month.
+For their convenience, the issuing firms are allowed to compile all bonds issued during a month and submit a listing application for such bonds collectively by 10th of the following month.

-- Presale bonds
+- Shelf-listed bonds

 - Monetary Stabilization Bonds